hacspec/book/src/developers/compiler.md

 ### External data

-A hacspec file can never almost never be considered alone, as it usually imports at least several other crates like the hacspec standard library.
+A hacspec file can never (in principal) be considered alone, as it usually imports at least several other crates like the hacspec standard library.
 These external crates must pre-populate the typechecking context with the types and function signatures that they define.